 Justice asks whose ideas won’t be taken as seriously because they aren’t in the majority or deemed worthy.

 The goal is always JUSTICE.”

 As we work towards that goal, keep breathing (deep) and believing (deep).

-Greetings reader: This is to let you know that you can subscribe to have new posts delivered to your email for free (sign up in sidebar or below if you are on a device).
-If you find this blog valuable, you can click here to subscribe for $3/month via PayPal.
-You can also click here to make a one time donation via PayPal or a credit card.
-Your subscription or donation will help sustain this resource and visionary equity-centric initiatives.
-Thank you in advance!
+Greetings reader: You can subscribe to have new posts delivered via email for free (sign up in sidebar or below if you are on a device).
+If you find this site valuable, you can become a patron on Patreon or you can make a one-time or monthly donation via PayPal or a credit card.
+Thanks for helping sustain this resource on community action towards collective liberation.